MicrosoftDocs/VBA-Docs/api/Access.Report.FormatCount.md

 ## Remarks

-You can use this property only in an [event procedure](../access/Concepts/Settings/set-properties-by-using-visual-basic.md) specified by a section's **OnFormat** property setting.
+Use this property only in an [event procedure](../access/Concepts/Settings/set-properties-by-using-visual-basic.md) specified by a section's **OnFormat** property setting.

 This property isn't available in report Design view.